Our website uses cookies to enhance your browsing experience.

 A new run of the analyzer is performed for every code file.
 The analysis results of several source code files can be added to one analyzer report or displayed in stdout.

-You can use the analyzer in three basic operating modes:
+The analyzer supports three basic operating modes:

 Installing and updating PVS-Studio